Why Should I Consider Flood Insurance?

-Federal Emergency Management Agency (FEMA), which administers the NFIP, has many educational pieces to help consumers understand the basics of flood insurance, how to protect your home and what to do if, in fact, you are the victim of a flood.
-In most cases, the information on FEMA's Web site is available in English, Spanish and other languages.
+Federal Emergency Management Agency (FEMA), which administers the NFIP, has many educational pieces to help consumers understand the basics of flood insurance, how to protect your home, and what to do if you are the victim of a flood.

 How Can I Buy Flood Insurance?

-Although flood insurance has traditionally only been available to homeowners or renters through the NFIP, today there are more options for consumers to consider.
-Flood insurance is now available through private insurers, including surplus lines insurers.
+Although flood insurance has traditionally only been available to homeowners or renters through the NFIP, today there are also private insurers, including surplus lines insurers.
 Surplus lines coverage is insurance that is provided by an insurer that is not licensed in the insured's state.

-When purchasing flood insurance, it is important for consumers to consider the kind of coverage that they need.
-Insurers write different types of flood insurance policies: dwelling - the structure of your home, and contents - your personal property within the dwelling.
+When purchasing flood insurance, it is important to consider the kind of coverage you may need.
+Insurers write different types of flood insurance policies such as coverage for the dwelling - the structure of your home, and contents - your personal property within the dwelling.